 Take Gallup’s 2013 State of the Global Workplace report*.
 It found that only 30 percent of American employees, 15 percent of German employees, 9 percent of French employees, 6 percent of Chinese employees, 11 percent of Korean employees, and 9 percent of India’s employees were engaged at work actively sharing their best ideas and giving their all for high performance.
-The remaining far larger percent of employees were either disengaged, that is merely doing what it takes to get by, or actively disengaged, acting out their discontent in counterproductive ways.
+The remaining far larger percentage of employees were either disengaged, that is merely doing what it takes to get by, or actively disengaged, acting out their discontent in counterproductive ways.
 Exhibit 1 shows just how large The Ocean of Untapped Talent and Energy is across the globe.
 Gallup estimates that in the United States alone, the cost of actively disengaged employees is around half a trillion dollars per year in lost productivity.

 Of course, no leader intentionally leaves untapped talent and energy on the table.
 And employees are also partly responsible for their disengagement.
 We all know of people who are passionate and give their all pretty much irrespective of the circumstances they confront.
 That said, if the role of leaders is to drive high performance, then understanding how to turn this situation around is key.